Muhammad V of Kelantan: Third marriage

+Alleged fourth marriage

 In October 2025, it was reported that the Sultan had married for the fourth time to an American, Brittany Porter.
 According to her, they met in New York City in January 2024.
 The Sultan proposed in April 2024 with a blue diamond ring and they had an Akad Nikah ceremony in Oman the same month.
 Porter claimed she did not realize that it was a legally binding marriage and instead thought it was an engagement ceremony.
 She suffered a miscarriage in July 2024 and he later cut off all contact.